Keeper of the Seven Keys: Part II

 Keeper of the Seven Keys: Part II is the third studio album by German power metal band Helloween, released in 1988.
 The album sold well, and success bloomed all over Europe, Asia, and even the United States.
 The album went gold in Germany and reached No. 108 in the US.

 Two singles were released from the album, "Dr. Stein" and "I Want Out".
 "Dr. Stein" has a very long and moody solo, played with a blues tinge, very unlike other solos on the album, as well as an organ solo.
-"I Want Out" remains the band's best-known song, and has been covered by several metal bands, such as Gamma Ray (which Kai Hansen formed after leaving Helloween itself), Unisonic, HammerFall, LORD and Sonata Arctica.
+"I Want Out" remains one of the band's best-known songs, and has been covered by several metal bands, such as Gamma Ray (which Kai Hansen formed after leaving Helloween itself), Unisonic (co-founded by Michael Kiske, after he left Helloween), HammerFall, LORD and Sonata Arctica.
 It is their last album to feature Hansen until 2021's self-titled album.

+The title track "Keeper of the Seven Keys" remained the band's longest song until being surpassed by "King for a Thousand Years", from Keeper of the Seven Keys: The Legacy (2005).

 Background

-The recording of the album actually lasted for 24 hours a day.
-Tommy Newton would work during the daytime and Tommy Hansen took over at night.
-That went on (between May and June 1988), until eventually Tommy Hansen got fired from the project by Karl Walterbach (Noise Records' boss).
-Newton wanted to continue on his own, so after Tommy Hansens preview mix of 'Eagle Fly Free' he was sent home.
-Newton had claimed that if he mixed it on his own he could make it sound far more modern.
+The recording of the album ran 24 hours a day between May and June 1988.
+Tommy Newton would work during the daytime and Tommy Hansen took over at night until Karl Walterbach (Noise Records) fired Tommy Hansen from the project.
+Newton claimed that if he mixed 'Eagle Fly Free' on his own he could make it sound more modern and so wanted to continue on his own.
+After the preview mix of 'Eagle Fly Free', Tommy Hansen was sent home.